Valentine’s Day is a wonderful time to reflect on a relationship and nurture it, and Sonoma Wine Country is the prefect place to do that.

 Some favorite places to pop the question include private hilltops overlooking the Russian River Valley, over a private dinner in a winery cave like Thomas George Estates or Bella Vineyards in Healdsburg.
 Other ideas include proposing over lunch a-deux in a secluded winery garden such as at Chateau St. Jean in Sonoma, or in a glamorous sparkling wine cellar like at Gloria Ferrer Caves & Vineyards in Sonoma.

-Some couples have celebrated their happy moment in a private chauffeured limousine from Pure Luxury Transportation of Petaluma, stocked with champagne, chocolates and flowers while on daylong tour of Sonoma County wineries.
-Others have done it while relaxing after a luxurious wine country spa treatment, such as the Cabernet scrub at Kenwood Inn & Spa, where crushed grape-seeds, grape-seed oil, brown sugar and honey are orchestrated into a deep, soothing massage.
+Some couples have celebrated their happy moment in a private chauffeured limousine from Pure Luxury Transportation of Petaluma, stocked with champagne, chocolates, and flowers while on daylong tour of Sonoma County wineries.